 Cardano claims that their PoS protocol utilizes 6 gigawatt-hours of energy annually which is far less than Bitcoin.
 Now, will we see Bitcoin move to a PoS protocol?
-I doubt it but it could be that future cryptocurrencies will put their focus on PoS rather than PoW to address environmental concerns.
+I doubt it, as many Bitcoin advocates hold the belief that Proof of Work is the most robust and secure way to secure the network and do not want to see that change, but it could be that future cryptocurrencies will put their focus on PoS rather than PoW to address environmental concerns.

 In addition to moving to Proof of Stake, another solution would be to utilize renewable or clean energy for mining cryptocurrencies.

 Remember how we noted that El Salvador has also launched a Bitcoin mining initiative?
 Well, the El Salvadorian government is planning to utilize their geothermal resources, volcanic energy, to mine Bitcoin thus making Bitcoin mining environmentally friendly by utilizing renewable and clean energy.

 So, do we finally have Bitcoin that is backed by a government?
 Yes.